joe-granick/zettelkasten_2/_project/202209191151-DL for tabular data.md

 Links:
 ### Transformers for Tabular Data at Capital One with Bayan Bruss
 https://www.youtube.com/watch?app=desktop&v=g47qowJxzEI

+>The irony of the nature of tabular data is that while it is classified as structured data whereas more complex data like image and audio data are considereded unstructured, but the underlying structure of tabular data is far less structured than image and audio data that contain sequential structure where ==data points== in close proximity are highly auto-correlated ands strongly predictive of the next point, meanwhile the proximity of features in tabular data is often meaningless beyond the whims of the agent who assembled it
 - Why haven't DL been applied to tabular data
 - Complexity of ML models is high for many applications even if DL not used
 - Counterfactuals for explainability